 A key success factor for Six Sigma is establishing good project starting points through appropriate problem definitions.
 It is critical that improvement initiatives start at the top and flow downward, and that everyone understands their roles.

-A relatively simple 10-point checklist can help evaluate projects at specific milestones as well as be part of a lessons learned exercise after project completion.
-Anticipating potential project failures also can drive an effective project selection.
+A 10-point checklist can be used for ongoing project evaluation at specific milestones as well as be part of a lessons-learned exercise after project completion.

 Having a robust and reliable approach to, first, quickly determine whether the project is indeed a good DMAIC project, and second, to prioritize projects to ensure resources are allocated appropriately, is essential to Six Sigma program success.

 Using an accelerated approach, projects can take as little as one week to complete.
 This requires good planning, participation by the key stakeholders and a commitment to rapidly working through the DMAIC logic to make sustainable improvements to process performance.